sfc-gh-praj/spcs-orchestration-utility/README.md

 # spcs-orchestration-workflow-utility

-# SPCS Job Service and Task DAG

-This solution implements a SPCS job service workflow using task DAG (Directed Acyclic Graph) in Snowflake, using SQL and Python stored procedures.
+This solution implements a SPCS job service workflow using task DAG (Directed Acyclic Graph) in Snowflake for conatinar jobs fan-out and fan-in scenario using SQL and Python stored procedures.
 It allows for the creation and management of compute pools, execution of containerized jobs, and logging of task statuses.

 ## Components